 Through this free event we reached close to 1,300 visitors from three different states and 50 communities.
 The day included guided eagle viewing as well as many hands-on activities and formal presentations inside the Center.

-This year we were thrilled to have Wildlife of Wisconsin, a local wildlife rehabilitation facility, join us to share information on the threats that
+In 2017, we were thrilled to have Wildlife of Wisconsin, a local wildlife rehabilitation facility, join us to share information on the threats that

 bald eagles as well as other raptors face today.
 Just like putting together a puzzle, wildlife rehabilitators often have to piece together observations, blood work and x-rays in order to diagnose ailing eagles and create a treatment plan that will work.
 Visitors learned that in addition to facing continued habitat loss, bald eagles are struggling with lead poisoning caused by accidentally ingesting bullets.

-The biggest draw for visitors to Eagle Days continues to be the chance to see a live bald eagle from the National Eagle Center in Wabasha, MN.
+The biggest draw for visitors to Eagle Days has been the chance to see a live bald eagle from the National Eagle Center in Wabasha, MN.
 Jennifer Drayna, a naturalist and educator, and her eagle, Angel, shared a wealth of knowledge to two packed crowds.
 The opportunity to see a live bald eagle up close is a once-in-a-lifetime experience for many.
 To know a bald eagle has a 6 to 7 foot wingspan is one thing.
 To feel the movement of air as it flaps those wings is completely different.

-Do you want to help eagles?
 Make a small change that can make a big difference: Lead contamination in the environment from stray or fractured bullets and lead-based fishing tackle hurts eagle populations.
 Hunters and anglers can help by replacing lead bullets or sinkers with ammunition and gear made from other metals.